Are annuities a good choice for you?

 Single premium immediate annuity (SPIA)

-Retirees may be especially interested in this type of annuity, which has a primary purpose of creating a guaranteed stream of income.
-It’s beneficial for those seeking a guaranteed payment to supplement other income sources (pension, social security, portfolio).
-The guaranteed payments can also provide purchasers with added comfort to maintain their portfolio equity exposure during market turbulence and bear markets.
+This type of annuity has a primary purpose of creating a guaranteed stream of income, which can be especially helpful for retirees.
+It’s beneficial for those seeking a guaranteed payment to supplement other income sources (pension, social security, portfolio, etc.) The guaranteed payments can also provide purchasers with added comfort to maintain their portfolio equity exposure during periods of volatility and bear markets.

 Income can last for a guaranteed, yet limited, number of years or a lifetime, and purchasers have the option to elect a survivor benefit in exchange for a lower payment.
 This election allows payments to continue for a spouse, or loved one, to meet their continued income needs.
+Few contracts allow for annual inflation adjustments, while most have fixed payments that don’t increase over time.
 There are typically no fees with immediate annuities; however, purchasers will lose all access to principal.

 Variable annuity with a guarantee

-For an additional fee, riders can provide income and/or death benefit guarantees, and many variable annuities provide a return of principal death benefit at no additional cost.
-One thing to look out for with variable annuities — surrender periods are common and can limit access to cash value without penalty (i.e., a surrender charge).
+For an additional fee, riders can provide lifetime income and/or death benefit guarantees, and many variable annuities provide a return of principal death benefit at no additional cost.
+Guaranteed income riders give investors peace of mind knowing they’ll have cash flow similar to a SPIA even during periods or market uncertainty, while still remaining invested.
+One thing to look out for with variable annuities: Surrender periods are common and can limit access to the account value without penalty (i.e., a surrender charge).

 Buffered annuity

-Buffered annuities are most appealing for those looking to reduce portfolio risk or those who want to get back into the market but are hesitant to do so.
+Buffered annuities (also known as structured annuities or registered index-linked annuities/RILA) are most appealing for those looking to reduce portfolio risk or those who want to get back into the market but are hesitant to do so.
 Like variable annuities, they also offer tax-deferred growth.

 The assets invested in this type of annuity track the performance of one or more indices, and the returns are applied over a period of time selected by the purchaser (annually or over a specific number of years).
-Contracts permit the purchaser to select the amount of downside protection (buffer), which will absorb the initial 10%, 20%, or 30% loss (in situations where the index or indices are negative) over the period selected.
+Contracts permit the purchaser to select the amount of downside protection (buffer), which will absorb the initial 10, 20, or 30% loss (in situations where the index or indices are negative) over the period selected.
+This strategy allows investors the ability to protect against the majority of potential losses while capturing the majority of market gains.

-On the positive side, these typically don’t have any fees.
-However, as with variable annuities, surrender periods are common and can limit access to cash value without penalty.
+On the positive side, these typically don’t have any explicit fees.
+However, as with variable annuities, surrender periods are common and can limit access to the account value without penalty.

 In conclusion